 Among the countries with the greatest arms potential in the world, Mexico ranked 38th out of 138 nations, according to a study by the Global Firepower Index (GFP), which studies the capacity and economic resources of each of the world's armies.

-Since 2005, when the review of the world's powers began in terms of weapons, military budget, number of active military personnel, civilian reservists, and their land, air, and naval force status, Mexico has been ranked 15th out of 138 nations reviewed and is now 38th below countries like Colombia, Greece, South Africa, and Myanmar.
+Since 2005, when the review of the world's powers began in terms of weapons, military budget, number of active military personnel, civilian reservists, and their land, air, and naval force status, Mexico has been ranked 15th out of 138 nations reviewed.
+It is now 38th below countries like Colombia, Greece, South Africa, and Myanmar.

 It is indicated that during the six years of Felipe Calderón and Enrique Peña Nieto, the Mexican Armed Forces received approximately 932,836 million pesos, 649,259 pesos of budget to reinforce their military power.